-Below is a Microsoft Word template to assist you in the development of your documents and publications.
-It follows NWCG and 508 Compliant standards.
-If you use the Styles panel to set headings and text, your document should be compliant or very close to it.
-You can refer to the 508 Guide and other helpful tools at https://www.nwcg.gov/notices#accessibility.
-If you need further assistance please contact us and we would be happy to help.
+Below is a Microsoft Word template to assist in the development of NWCG publications.
+It follows NWCG and Section 508 standards.
+Follow the included directions to create an accessible document.
+Refer to the accessibility guidance and other helpful tools at https://www.nwcg.gov/notices#accessibility.
+If you need further assistance, please contact the NWCG Publications Manager or NWCG Webmaster.